veyselberk88/crop-yield-prediction/README.md

 This project uses real-world data to build a machine learning model that predicts crop yield based on environmental and agricultural inputs.
 The goal is to help stakeholders make better decisions around crop selection, input use, and agricultural planning.

+## BLUF (Bottom Line Up Front)

+This project uses environmental and agricultural data to build a predictive model for crop yield.
+The final model (XGBoost) achieves R² = 0.999 and highlights rainfall and crop type as key drivers.

 ## Business Problem